- Home

 From May 2022 to November 2023, the Reserve Bank of Australia (RBA) increased the cash rate 13 times to help tame inflation.

-However, there are a number of factors that will determine if the RBA will cut the cash rate, but we can look to the big four bank economic teams for some clues.
+We’ll have a clearer picture when the RBA meets again on Tuesday, May 20.
+Meanwhile, we may look to the big four bank economic teams for some clues.

 Big four banks’ cash rate forecasts